lixin4ever/TNet/README.md

 ## Citation
-If the code is used in your research, please cite our paper as follows:
+If the code is used in your research, please star our repo and cite our paper as follows:
 ```
 @inproceedings{li2018transformation,
   title={Transformation Networks for Target-Oriented Sentiment Classification},